CoolKit-Technologies/eWeLink-API/en/UIIDProtocol.md

 Usage Scenario:

-- APP Set sub device channel status
+- Set sub device channel device state via the app
 - Report when a change is created in the local status of the sub-device
 - Synchronize sub-device channel status to APP when the device is online